OData/odata.net/docs/designs/2025-06-odata-writer-new-architecture.md

 users customize or override to ensure that contextual data is properly propagated.
 We do not defined a generic type of the global configuration because we expect that the context will also store references to the global dependencies.

+In a previous iteration, I only had a type to represent the context `TContext` and the state was assumed to be exposed through the context.
+This is still an option
+I'm considering.
+Removing one generic type from declarations may make the APIs simpler to work with and extend.

 ## Low-level `IODataWriter`

 At the lowest level, we defined the `IODataWriter` interface as follows: